zfu006/TAP/README.md

 # Temporal As a Plugin: Unsupervised Video Denoising with Pre-Trained Image Denoisers

-## Introduction
+This is the official implementation of Temporal As a Plugin: Unsupervised Video Denoising with Pre-Trained Image Denoisers (ECCV 2024).

-This is the official implementation for Temporal As a Plugin: Unsupervised Video Denoising with Pre-Trained Image Denoisers (ECCV 2024).
+## Abstract

-code will be released soon
+Recent advancements in deep learning have shown impressive results in image and video denoising, leveraging extensive pairs of noisy and noise-free data for supervision.
+However, the challenge of acquiring paired videos for dynamic scenes hampers the practical deployment of deep video denoising techniques.
+In contrast, this obstacle is less pronounced in image denoising, where paired data is more readily available.
+Thus, a well-trained image denoiser could serve as a reliable spatial prior for video denoising.
+In this paper, we propose a novel unsupervised video denoising framework, named ``**T**emporal **A**s a **P**lugin'' (TAP), which integrates tunable temporal modules into a pre-trained image denoiser.
+By incorporating temporal modules, our method can harness temporal information across noisy frames, complementing its power of spatial denoising.
+Furthermore, we introduce a progressive fine-tuning strategy that refines each temporal module using the generated *pseudo clean* video frames, progressively enhancing the network's denoising performance.
+Compared to other unsupervised video denoising methods, our framework demonstrates superior performance on both sRGB and raw video denoising datasets.